Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Families of Models with QMBS in the Commutant Algebra Language

 Having reviewed the formalism of local algebras and their commutants, we can now provide an overview of the approach to defining QMBS and determining exhaustive families of models with exact scars.
+As a concrete example for illustration throughout this section and the next, we consider models where the QMBS are the ferromagnetic tower of states $\{\ket{\Psi_n}\}$ of Eq.~(\ref{eq:FMtower}).
+Several Hamiltonians with these states as QMBS have been studied in the literature~\cite{mark2020eta, moudgalya2021review, dooley2021robust}, e.g.,